DanielBrito/web-dev-basics/README.md

 # :man_technologist: Web Development Basics

-These examples cover different aspects of several development tools and concepts related to the basics of web development from my [self-directed](https://github.com/DanielBrito/self-learning) studies.
+These experiments cover different tools and concepts related to the basics of web development from my [self-directed](https://github.com/DanielBrito/self-learning) studies.

 ## 📑 Learning Topics